mrbusche/backseatfan.com/_posts/2009-11-10-iowas-stanzi-has-surgey-on-ankle.md

   </p>

   <p>
-    &#8220;It is correct that he had surgery,&#8221; Ferentz said Tuesday. &#8220;We think he's going to be just fine.
-It's very, very doubtful that he'll play in the next two weeks, but we're very, very confident that he'll return shortly thereafter and be ready to go.&#8221;
+    "It is correct that he had surgery," Ferentz said Tuesday.
+"We think he's going to be just fine.
+It's very, very doubtful that he'll play in the next two weeks, but we're very, very confident that he'll return shortly thereafter and be ready to go."
   </p>

   <p>